theripper93/theripper-premium-hub/premium-changelogs/dnd5e-system-customizer.md

 ## Version 2.0
+- Fixed some issues with missing files in latest release

+## Version 2.0
 - DND5e System customizer is now 'System Customizer'
 - Added new System Agnostic json configuration editor to customize any system
 - Note that not every customization will work, this will depend on your system